standstaff/docs2/_xcl/dep/aux_.md

 aux(written, is)
 ~~~

-The auxiliary տամ is used to form periphrastic causative and is labelled [aux:caus].
+The auxiliary տամ is used to form periphrastic causative and is labelled [aux:caus]().

 ### References